 Redundancy is the main focus for steering technology developments, but there is still work to be done to define optimal redundancy levels that are sustainable in terms of cost and efficiency, whilst meeting necessary safety requirements.

 The strategy when a steer-by-wire system fails depends on the specific design of the system.
 However, there are some general strategies that are common to most steer-by-wire systems:

 - Redundancy: Most steer-by-wire systems use redundant angle sensors, actuators, and controllers to ensure that the system can continue to operate even if one component fails.
 For example, a steer-by-wire system might have two steering wheel angle sensors, two actuators, and two controllers.
 If one of these components fails, the other components can take over and the system can continue to operate.
 Redundancy is one of the most important strategies for ensuring the safety of a steer-by-wire system.
+For instance this is very important and mandatory in formula racing.
 By having redundant components, the system can continue to operate even if one component fails.
 This is essential for safety, as it prevents the driver from losing control of the vehicle. collaboration between OEMs and Piher has proven to increase robustness and reliability of sensors for SbW.

 Simple redundancy and full redundancy are two different approaches to increasing the reliability of a system by duplicating critical components.

 Simple redundancy (also known as N+1 redundancy) involves having one more backup component than the minimum number required for the system to function.
 For example, a server with two power supplies would have a simple redundancy of one, because it has three power supplies in total (two primary and one backup).
 If one power supply fails, the system can continue to operate on the other two power supplies.